 Focus only on what’s needed

-Your backlog has prioritization, follow it.
+Your backlog has prioritization; follow it.

 Produce what is required

-This goes hand in hand with focusing only on what’s needed.
+It goes hand in hand with focusing only on what’s needed.

-When creating a new product, having a Minimum viable product mindset is imperative.
 You need your product to functionally work in the way the customer is working for, nothing more, nothing less.

-Don’t overwork your developers
+Don’t overwork your developers.

-One of the more ingenious aspects of the Kanban is setting your work-in-progress limit based on your limiting contributor.
+One of the more ingenious aspects of Kanban is setting your work-in-progress limit based on your limiting contributor.

 Fine-tune and optimize the processes